COMP2150-24s1/level-design-assessment-Ronitium/README.md

 ![Acid 1!](DocImages/Acid1.png)
 ![Acid 2!](DocImages/Acid2.png)

-Adding the acid in the beginning of the level can be a good obstacle becuase it introduces the hazard of the level.
+Adding the acid in the beginning of the level can be a good obstacle as it introduces the player to a hazard of the level.

 ### 2.2.
 Pushable Boxes

 ![PushableBlock 1!](DocImages/PushableBlock1.png)
 ![PushableBlock 2!](DocImages/PushableBlock2.png)

-Adding Pushable Boxes make the player
+Adding Pushable Boxes as there can be other mechanics that may require a Box to push with

 ### 2.3.
 Pressure Pads

-When the pressure pad is pressed, it will activate the trigger.
+Pressure Pads will make the player discover a mechanic that will trigger another mechanic.

 ### 2.4.
 Trigger Doors

-When adding trigger doors, it makes the player think about how to activate the door
+Trigger doors will prevent the player from exploring the level even furthur as it need to be activated by a certain mechanic.

 ### 2.5.
 Spikes

 ![Spikes 1!](DocImages/Spikes1.png)
 ![Spikes 2!](DocImages/Spikes2.png)

-Adding spikes also introduce another hazard of the level because this keeps the player aware
+Adding spikes also introduce another hazard of the level because this keeps the player aware that acid is not the only mechanics that harms the player

 ### 2.6.
 Moving Platforms